 In this paper, we discussed how different reasoning problems in the context of equilibrium logic and nested logic programs can be expressed in a uniform framework by means of quantified propositional logic.
 We have started by introducing basic formulas that are used as building blocks for modeling differing reasoning tasks.
-Our results thus provide new axiomatisations for the formalisms under consideration.
+Our results thus provide new axiomatisations for the formalisms under consideration and contribute to the analysis of the logical foundations of answer-set programming and its extensions.